Venmo Transaction Fees: Does Venmo Charge a Fee?

 Avoid Using a Credit Card

 The service charges a 3% fee for transactions made with credit cards.
-Avoid paying interest by using your personal Venmo balance, debit card, or bank account instead.
+Avoid paying extra by using your personal Venmo balance, debit card, or bank account instead.

 Use Instant Transfers Only when Necessary